sealtd-robotics/Stride_Plotting_GUI/Readme.md

     * Note 2: Rarely, (if plotting from multiple csv files at once) changing colors/line styles of one dataset makes other datasets swap colors and/or line styles.
 The GUI itself is set up to provide different colors and line styles.
 It is not recommended to change these in the interactive plot, as regenerating the legend may still have data labeled incorrectly.
 However, it is possible to change the legend entries manually, if desired.
     <br/>

-- The last button is the save button, which will save the figure.
+- The last button is the save button, which will save the figure to a chosen location.